shailensukul/CKA/Services-Networking/Services.md

 * Ingress Resource - operates at the HTTP level (network layer 7) and exposes multiple services through a single IP address

 ### NodePort Service
-The service can be accessed by its internal IP and also through anynode's IP and the reserved node port.
+The service can be accessed by its internal IP and also through any node's IP and the reserved node port.

 ```
 apiVersion: v1